theodo/TheodoRogerCmsBundle/Resources/doc/multiple_databases.md

             loggable:      false
 ```

-4. Overwrite Thoth services to use your new entity manager
+4. Overwrite Roger services to use your new entity manager
-Replace all occurences of *'@doctrine.orm.entity_manager'* in Thoth's services.yml
+Replace all occurences of *'@doctrine.orm.entity_manager'* in Roger's services.yml
 by *'@doctrine.orm.cms_entity_manager'*

 And it's done!